TatuLund/vaadin-create23/README.md

 ## Building and running the component tests

-The components module has test UI of its own for running the integration tests of the components.
+The components module has its own test UI for running the integration tests of the components.

 ```
 git clone <url of the repository>